 PSY 352.
-Experimental Research Methods (3) (W) This is the second of a twocourse sequence in research methods.
+Experimental Research Methods (3) (W) This is the second of a two-course sequence in research methods.
 This course will cover laboratory and field experiments utilizing both independent groups and repeated measures designs.
 Students will learn to design experiments, collect and analyze data, and produce APA style manuscripts.
 Writing intensive.
-Prerequisite: PSY 263 and 351.
+Prerequisite: PSY 263, 264, and 351.
 PSY 364.
 Biological Psychology (3) This course is an overview of the biological processes underlying human behavior.
 This course begins by presenting fundamental nervous system structures and processes and concludes by examining the role of neurobiology in complex behaviors.
 Topics include genetics, neural communication, brain structures and their functions, human brain damage, sleep and dreaming, drug addition, memory and amnesia, and stress and illness.
-Prerequisite: PSY 101; BIO 100 Human Biology is highly recommended.
+Prerequisite: PSY 101 and one 200-level course; BIO 100 Human Biology is highly recommended.

 PSY 374.
 Drugs, Brain, and Behavior (3) This course covers the behavioral effects of recreational, therapeutic, and experimental psychoactive substances.
 Students will learn how drug action is related to brain and other physiological processes.
 Topics include addiction, tolerance, and drug interactions.
-Prerequisite: PSY 101; Biological Psychology (PSY 364) is highly recommended.
+Prerequisite: PSY 101 and one 200-level course; Biological Psychology (PSY 364) is highly recommended.

 PSY 375.
 Cognitive Psychology (3) Introduction to the workings of the human mind and the influence of development, gender, and culture.
 Topics such as attention, memory, language, problem solving, and perception will be covered.
-Prerequisites: PSY 101 and advanced standing.
+Prerequisites: PSY 101, one 200-level course, and advanced standing.
 PSY 380.
 Learning and Behavior (3) Presents the basic principles of classical and operant conditioning in a practical way where the students can learn to become effective change agents.
-Prerequisites: PSY 101.
+Prerequisites: PSY 101 and one 200-level course.